-As the Capitol Hill’s correspondent for the Barre-Montpelier Times Argus in Vermont, a local daily newspaper for the capital of Vermont, Montpelier, I am covering the State delegation in Congress.
+As the Capitol Hill’s correspondent for the Barre-Montpelier Times Argus in Vermont, a local daily newspaper for the capital of Vermont, Montpelier, I covered the Vermont delegation in Congress.
 Its sister newspaper, the Rutland Herald, also a daily, covers the southern quarters of the state.
 Both papers reach nearly two-thirds of the state every day of the year.

 Members of Mass. delegation mostly mum on possible bids to succeed Kerry – By Corey Kane and Mounira Al Hmoud/BU Washington News Serivce.
 Dec.
 21, 2012.

 WASHINGTON—Members of the Massachusetts congressional delegation Friday heaped praise on President Obama’s nomination of Sen. John Kerry, D-Mass., as the next secretary of state – even as they largely remained mum on whether they would run in a special election to fill the seat once Kerry’s nomination is confirmed.

 Outgoing Sen. Scott Brown, R-Mass. – who lost a re-election bid last month to Democrat Elizabeth Warren – did not respond to requests for comment.
 Brown, who won a 2010 special election for the seat of the late Sen. Edward Kennedy, D-Mass., has been dodging questions for weeks over whether he might again run in a special election if Kerry’s seat opened up.

 If he does run, Brown would be the front-runner, if not the only candidate, for the his party’s nomination.
 He has nearly $465,000 left in his campaign treasury from his losing bid to Warren.